dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

 # Table Functions

 Table functions operate like regular SQL functions, but instead of returning a single, scalar value, a table function returns rows of data, just like a table.
-Dolt's table function support is currently limited to only the `DOLT_DIFF()` function and table functions have several restrictions in how they can be used in queries.
+Dolt's table functions have several restrictions in how they can be used in queries.
 For example, you cannot currently alias a table function or join a table function with another table or table function.

 ## `DOLT_DIFF()`